if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `GameObject` - The game object of what is currently being touched by this controller.
+   * `GameObject` - The GameObject of what is currently being touched by this Interact Touch.

-The GetTouchedObject method returns the current object being touched by the controller.
+The GetTouchedObject method returns the current GameObject being touched by the Interact Touch.

 #### IsObjectInteractable/1

   > `public virtual bool IsObjectInteractable(GameObject obj)`

  * Parameters
-   * `GameObject obj` - The game object to check to see if it's interactable.
+   * `GameObject obj` - The GameObject to check to see if it's a valid Interactable Object.
  * Returns
-   * `bool` - Is true if the given object is of type `VRTK_InteractableObject`.
+   * `bool` - Returns `true` if the given GameObjectis a valid Interactable Object.

-The IsObjectInteractable method is used to check if a given game object is of type `VRTK_InteractableObject` and whether the object is enabled.
+The IsObjectInteractable method is used to check if a given GameObject is a valid Interactable Object.

 #### ToggleControllerRigidBody/2